spgroup/conflict-static-analysis/Readme.md

-# Semantic Merge Conflicts Soot Library
+# Static Analyses Algorithms for Detecting Semantic Conflicts

 This project aims to implement a library of soot analysis to detect semantic merge conflicts.
 Current supported algorithms:

    * Intraprocedural def-use conflicts: This algorithm identifies conflicts that occur when a contribution from "left" defines a variable that a contribution from "right" uses.
 Its implementation is mostly based on intraprocedural dataflow analysis, and is quite similar to the reach definition analysis.

    * Reachability conflicts: This algorithm identifies conflicts that occur when there is a interprocedural flow from a left statement contribution from to a right statement contribution

    * SVFA: This algorithm identifies data flows from source and sink statements using a interpreocedura sparse value flow graph.
 It is too exeperimental yet.

 ## Usage